scrollmapper/bible_databases_deuterocanonical/sources/en/2-baruch/2-baruch.md

 **[63:8]** And at that time I burned their bodies within, but their raiment and arms I preserved outwardly, in order that the still more wonderful deeds of the Mighty One might appear, and that thereby His name might be spoken of throughout the whole earth.

-**[63:9]** And Zion was saved and Jerusalem delivered: Israel also was freed from tribulation.
+**[63:9]** Moreover, Zion was saved and Jerusalem delivered: Israel also was freed from tribulation.

 **[63:10]** And all those who were in the holy land rejoiced, and the name of the Mighty One was glorified so that it was spoken of.

 **[63:11]** These are the bright waters which thou hast seen.

-**[64:1]** 'And the black ninth waters which thou hast seen, this is all the wickedness which was in the days of Manasseh the son of Hezekiah.
+**[64:1]** "And the black ninth waters which thou hast seen, this is all the wickedness which was in the days of Manasseh the son of Hezekiah.

 **[64:2]** For he wrought much impiety, and he slew the righteous, and he wrested judgement. and he shed the blood of the innocent, and wedded women he violently polluted, and he overturned the altars, and destroyed their offerings, and drove forth their priests lest they should minister in the sanctuary.